preactjs/rfcs/rfcs/0000-remove-replace-node.md

 render(<App />, document.body, document.body.firstChild);
 ```

 This RFC proposes removing support for the 3rd parameter.
-It also proposes
+However, we do
-workarounds for most use cases.
+appreciate the uses cases it supports and so also propose workarounds for most
+of them.

 ## Basic example